bcoe/Adventures-in-Document-Thumbnailing/README.md

 This new approach:

 * Supports 80% of the documents we observe.
-* Deals better with multiple-processes.
+* Plays nicely in a multi-process environment.
 * Runs about 30% faster than the original approach.

 Tomthumb